pm4-pl/SignEdit/README.md

 - Copy all the text of sign.
 - Paste all the text to other sign.
 - Erase all the text of sign.
-- Change wood type of sign.
+- Change tree type of sign.
 - Drop written sign (All tree type supported).
 - Multi language
 ㅤ